Email Privacy Page

 © 1998 by Brian Mork

-This key is signed with my secret key to ensure non-tampering.
+The key available below is signed with my secret key to ensure non-tampering.
 Note that the first time you try to add this to your public key ring, you will get an error message because you can't check the signature without previously having my public key.
 Kind of a Catch-22, eh?
 The alternative would be to not sign it, but then if it's been tampered with, potentially they (not me) would be able to read any messages you sent me.

 Download the ASCII version here.

-This page is maintained by Brian Mork, owner & operator of Increa TM // It was last modified February 2006.
+This page is maintained by Brian Mork, owner & operator of Increa TM // It was last modified August 2011.
 Suggestions for changes and comments are always welcome.
 Contact me via e-mail.